Immigration Legal Service

 We will organise professional interpreters when necessary.

-Our free casework service is available to people who qualify for Legal Aid or who are on a low income and live in the South East.
+Our free casework service is available to people who qualify for Legal Aid.

 To contact us to see if you are eligible for legal aid and to make an appointment: